ππ’π πππ«ππ‘ππ¦ πππ«π² πππ ππ«?

-Recently, there has been some Christians who are making the claim that Abraham did not marry Hagar, the mother of Ishmael.
-The main reason they do this is to try and insult Ishmael, and try to make the claim that he is illegitimate from an illegitimate act of sexual intercourse, and to make the claim that Hagar was simply a right hand slave.
+Recently, there have been some Christians who are making the claim that Abraham did not marry Hagar, the mother of Ishmael.
+The main reason they do this is to try and insult Prophet Ishmael and try to make the claim that he is illegitimate from an illegitimate act of sexual intercourse, and to make the claim that Hagar was simply a right-hand slave.
 This is simply their way of trying to insult Arabs etc.

 However so, let us read what their Bible says, and what commentaries of the Bible say on this.